 AMGN Investors Have Opportunity to Lead Amgen Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 23, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN).
+BENSALEM, Pa., March 27, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN).

 Class Period: July 29, 2020 – April 27, 2022